What is Humanistic Counselling /Therapy?

 What type of issues do you work with?

-You don’t have to have had what others may consider a traumatic experience to come for Counselling.
+Itis important to state that you don’t have to have had what others may consider a traumatic experience to come for Therapy.
 Often people are concerned that their reasons don’t justify their desire for counselling.
 You may be feeling lost, unsure, confused, depressed, anxious, uncertain, stuck, scared, grief-struck, overwhelmed by feelings or spiralling thoughts.
-Having some counselling will enable you to put into words how you feel, and be listened to in a non-judgemental way.
+Having some Therapy will enable you to put into words how you feel, and be listened to in a non-judgemental way.

 Areas that hold a particular interest for me and I hold much experience in are: